00-Evan/shattered-pixel-dungeon/README.md

 - Potion of Strength now multiply str by 10
 - Shopkeepers not more so greedy
 - Scroll of Upgrade now adds +10 to item and no longer dispels the enchantment
+  - Not working on armor, WIP
+  - Not working on weapon, WIP